Amos Kimunya: Political career

-When the National Rainbow Coalition (NARC) won the December 2002 general election, President Mwai Kibaki appointed Kimunya as the Minister of Lands and Settlement.
+When the National Rainbow Coalition (NARC) won the December 2002 general election, President Mwai Kibaki appointed Kìmunya as the Minister of Lands and Settlement.
 He had been elected Member of Parliament for Kipipiri Constituency.
 On February 14, 2006 he was appointed as Minister of Finance by President Mwai Kibaki following the resignation of David Mwiraria, who had resigned to pave way for investigation into the Anglo Leasing Scandal.

-Kimunya remained Finance Minister in the Cabinet appointed by Kibaki on January 8, 2008, following the controversial December 2007 election.
-After a power-sharing agreement was reached between Kibaki and Raila Odinga, both of whom claimed victory in the presidential election, Kimunya retained his post in the Grand Coalition Cabinet named on April 13, 2008.
+Kìmunya remained Finance Minister in the Cabinet appointed by Kibaki on January 8, 2008, following the controversial December 2007 election.
+After a power-sharing agreement was reached between Kibaki and Raila Odinga, both of whom claimed victory in the presidential election, Kìmunya retained his post in the Grand Coalition Cabinet named on April 13, 2008.

-On July 2, 2008, Kimunya lost a parliamentary vote of no confidence, which was based on concerns related to the sale of the Grand Regency Hotel.
+On July 2, 2008, Kìmunya lost a parliamentary vote of no confidence, which was based on concerns related to the sale of the Grand Regency Hotel.
 It was alleged that the hotel was sold for far less than its actual value when it was purchased by a Libyan company.
-In his defense, Kimunya asserted that he had a clean record of fighting corruption.
+In his defense, Kìmunya asserted that he had a clean record of fighting corruption.

-Kimunya resigned from the cabinet on 8 July 2008 to pave way for an independent commission to investigate the sale, in which he was involved, after intense public pressure for him to resign over his role in the sale of the hotel.
+Kìmunya resigned from the cabinet on 8 July 2008 to pave way for an independent commission to investigate the sale, in which he was involved, after intense public pressure for him to resign over his role in the sale of the hotel.
 A few days prior to his resignation, he had vowed to remain in his post and fight any attempt to force his resignation, going so far as to announce "I would rather die than resign!"
 Therefore, his resignation came as a surprise to many.

-On 25 November 2008, an official inquiry cleared Kimunya of any wrongdoing.
+On 25 November 2008, an official inquiry cleared Kìmunya of any wrongdoing.
 The commission's report was not made public.

-Kimunya was reappointed to the cabinet by President Kibaki as Minister of Trade on 23 January 2009.
+Kìmunya was reappointed to the cabinet by President Kibaki as Minister of Trade on 23 January 2009.

-On August 15, 2009 his guard was shot dead by gangsters while driving Nairobi.
-Kimunya was not at the scene.
+On August 15, 2009, his guard was shot dead by gangsters while driving in Nairobi.
+Kìmunya was not at the scene.